gruppe-adler/grad-persistence/README.md

 * magazines stored in containers refill
 * weapon attachments on weapons in containers get removed from the weapon, but added to container cargo
-* grad-fortifications owners are lost (--> you won't be able to pack up persistence after loading - demolition works though)
+* grad-fortifications owners are lost (--> you won't be able to pack up fortifications after loading - demolition works though)

 GRAD Persistence is multiplayer and JIP proof.